 - visit your local Housing Office or One Stop Centre if you would like to speak to someone in person

-Extra care housing offers older people independent living in a home of their own with the services on hand if they need them.
-It is usually well designed, accessible housing that enables people to stay independent and to look after themselves for longer.
-Housing management, care and support and domestic services are readily available in extra care housing.
+New Extra Care housing, Wharfedale View, is being built in Yeadon, you can find out more from the video on this page.
+Extra Care housing offers primarily people aged over 55 independent living in a home of their own with the services on-site if they need them.
+It is purpose built accessible housing that enables people to stay independent and to look after themselves for longer.
+Housing management, care and support and domestic services are readily available in Extra Care housing.